implict/ofSiteKR/_documentation/graphics/ofTrueTypeFont.markdown

 _version_deprecated: _
 _summary: _
 _constant: False_
-_static: no_
+_static: False_
 _visible: True_
 _advanced: False_
 -->

+_inlined_description: _

+Computes line height based on font size.

+***return:***
+	Returns current line height.

 _description: _

 The line height is computed, based on the font size, and can be adjusted.
 Useful if you are print multi-line text.
+This function returns the current line height.